fazlan-nazeem/dhi-eol-detector/README.md

 # DHI EOL Detector

-A CLI tool that inspects a Docker image, extracts its base image, verifies whether it is a **Docker Hardened Image (DHI)**, and retrieves its **End of Life / End of Support** dates from the Docker Scout GraphQL API.
+A CLI tool that inspects a Docker image, extracts its base image, verifies whether it is a **Docker Hardened Image (DHI)**, and retrieves its **End of Life** date from the Docker Scout GraphQL API.

 ## Prerequisites